What is a Participating Swap?

 How does it work?

-- No upfront premium is payable
+- There is no upfront premium

 - A Participating Swap Rate will be higher than the market swap rate